alexpolt/alexpolt.github.io/src/perfect-hashing.md

     ...
     bN = hN( object ) % ts;

-  We call this N bucket location the free variables.
+  We call these N bucket locations the free variables.
 They are so called because we can use a still unoccupied bucket to adjust the resulting value.
 The perfect hash location during hash table lookup is computed as follows:

     perfect_hash_location = hash_table[b1] ^ hash_table[b2] ^ ... ^ hash_table[bN];